kingfieldmpls/100-days-of-code/log.md

 * Learning some basics about importing, like how sys.path is resolved
 *    It's looking in current dir first
 *    There is a PYTHONPATH system variable that can be defined.
 Need to learn more about that.
+* There is a difference between standard library and built-in modules
+*    sys.builtin_module_names

 **Thoughts**
 * Turns out it would be a huge pain to turn my imperative statements into functions.
 Just for kicks I'd like to give it a try just to see how performance nets out.